 I am responsible for the prosecution of the most serious criminal cases and the supervision of many talented prosecutors and dedicated support staff in our office.

 "I'll never forget that it is you, the citizens of Lynchburg, who I work for.
 Your safety is my daily mission."

 I have served as the President of the Board of Directors for the Court Appointed Special Advocates of Central Virginia, a local nonprofit that advocates for abused or neglected children.
-I also serve on the Board of Directors of the YWCA of Central Virginia, which manages programs such as the Domestic Violence Prevention Center and the Sexual Assault Response Program.
-I also support the Blue Ridge Pregnancy Center which does vital work on behalf of the unborn by supporting women and men dealing with unplanned pregnancies.
+I also served on the Board of Directors of the YWCA of Central Virginia, which manages programs such as the Domestic Violence Prevention Center and the Sexual Assault Response Program.
+I have served as the chairperson of the Coalition Against Domestic Violence for the 24th Judicial Circuit (Amherst, Bedford, Campbell, Nelson & Lynchburg).

 My husband, Eric, and I were married in 2007.
 We met in law school and he is currently an Assistant Commonwealth’s Attorney in Campbell County.
 We have two wonderful boys.

 Our oldest son is Austin and our youngest son is James.
 They are each elementary school students enrolled in Lynchburg City Schools.
 We love Lynchburg and we love raising our children here.
 Our family have been members of Rivermont Evangelical Presbyterian Church for several years.